ericdequ/Sports/data/blog/Basketball/PowerForward/pick_and_roll_defense_techniques_for_power_forwards.md

 ## Pick-and-Roll Defense: Techniques for Power Forwards

 Defending the pick-and-roll is one of the most critical skills for any power forward aiming to be a defensive stalwart.
-In this article, we'll explore the essential techniques—hedging, switching, and trapping—that can transform your defensive abilities and give your team the edge on the court.
+In this article, well explore the essential techniques—hedging, switching, and trapping—that can transform your defensive abilities and give your team the edge on the court.

 ### 1. Hedging